davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 Hm, then what exactly *is* our problem?
 It's **memory ordering**.

 When we put an entry in the queue, we need to update *two* variables: the queue entry and the tail pointer.
-We are very certain that order matters: we want to write the entry first and *then* increment the tail, because the latter step is what indicates to the consumer that the former has completed.
+We are certain that order matters: we want to write the entry first and *then* increment the tail, because the latter step is what indicates to the consumer that it's good to start polling.
 If the consumer polls the queue after we've written the entry but before we've incremented the tail, it passes by without 'seeing' the partially completed put operation.
-Which is all a perfectly good plan.
+This is all a perfectly good plan.

 The only reason this didn't work is we don't have the *memory ordering guarantees* we thought we did.
-We were very reasonable, but ultimately wrong in thinking we could write two lines of code in order to make the CPU execute them in that order.
+We were very reasonable, but ultimately wrong in thinking writing two lines of code in order would make the CPU execute them in order.
 Now that we know a CPU might shuffle our code around in the name of making progress faster, we need some way to tell the CPU no, you can't do that, order matters here.

 **Fences** are the tool we get for doing that.